min2ha/ukwa-site/content/target/62849/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Draft Withdrawal Agreement - 19 March 2018

 The draft Withdrawal Agreement of 19 March 2018 includes agreed legal text for the implementation period, citizens’ rights, and the financial settlement, as well as a significant number of other articles.
 The UK and the EU negotiating teams aim to finalise the entire Withdrawal Agreement by October.